UHDanke/gd_docs/docs/triggers/misc/options.md

 **Respawn Time** is limited between 1.00 and 10.00 seconds, even if you are using an option that reduces respawn time like **Fast Respawn**

 ## Boost Slide

+Decreases the sideways friction the player has on blocks after force is applied when enabled.

+Friction is reduced by roughly 68% if the player's speed is above roughly ~0.10-0.14 blocks per second.

 Off by default.